 Is Cargill an FMCG Company?

 Yes, Cargill operates certain parts of its business as an FMCG, or Fast-Moving Consumer Goods.
-This is one of the main reasons for Cargill’s success: it can quickly provide affordable products.
-That said, Cargill’s other business operations remain commodity-driven.
+This is one of the main reasons for the company’s success: it can quickly provide affordable products.
+That said, its other business operations remain commodity-driven.

 Cargill has many competitors that include Archer-Daniels-Midland Co.
 (NYSE: ADM), The Andersons, Inc. (NASDAQ: ANDE), and Archer-Daniels-Midland Co.
 (NYSE: ADM).
 There are a few more that didn’t make our shortlist, such as Ingredion Inc (NYSE: INGR) and COFCO Joycome Foods Ltd (1610: Hong Kong).